-Adventure Rooms challenges you and your friends or work mates to complete each adventure by solving puzzles, cracking codes & escaping in under 60 minutes.
-A fun little escape in the city that’s a great gift for someone who likes a challenge!
-Click here more information.
+Adventure Rooms challenges you and your friends or colleagues to complete each adventure by solving puzzles, cracking codes & escaping in under 60 minutes.

 13. Holey Moley Mini Golf

-They had me at cocktail bar.
-Yep, located in the heart of Adelaide’s CBD, you can mini golf with cocktails and DJs.
+Located in the heart of Adelaide’s CBD, this is mini golf with cocktails and DJs.
 There’s a whopping 18 themed holes over two courses.
 You can play the standard nine holes or make a night of it and play all 18.
-You don’t have to leave once you’re done golfing.
-They have DJs spinning tunes (just like your basic bar, you can grab a post-golf themed cocktail (think Teeyoncé Holes) at the bar or sit down for a bite to eat.
-More info here.

 14. Adelaide Oval Roof Climb

 Whether you choose a day climb or a night climb, seeing Adelaide from the rooftop of Adelaide Oval is a unique experience.

 Complete with a 90 minute climb experience, post-climb beverage, souvenir RoofClimb hat, achievement certificate, digital photo pack, and a seriously great mix of party tunes, there is no denying that this is an experience like no other.

 15. Adelaide Gondola

 You may not be exploring the streets and canals of Italy right now, but there is a chance to experience Italian charm right here in Adelaide with Adelaide Gondola.

 This unique business has gifted locals and tourists of the state the perfect way to wind down and relax in true Venetian style for decades.
 Operating seven days a week (day and night) for your convenience, you can enjoy a ride along the picturesque River Torrens.